hms-networks/IgnitionEwonConnector/readme.md

 ### **Deleting Tags**

 Tags can be deleted by right clicking the tag in the `Tag Browser` then selecting `Delete`.
-If the tag still exists on the Ewon or in Datamailbox the tag will be recreated in Ignition on the next Datamailbox update.
+If the tag still exists on the Ewon or in DataMailbox the tag will be recreated in Ignition on the next DataMailbox update.

 <sup>[Back to top](#table-of-contents)</sup>